 Checking regularly for ticks and fleas on your dog's skin is essential for their comfort.
 If you find one, use tweezers to gently remove it from your dog’s skin.
 And make sure you use an insect repellent when you go on walks, especially if you live in a wooded area!

 This is for everyone, despite the landscape of where you live.
 You may notice that your dog excessively licks their paws straight after a walk.
-It could be that they want to groom themselves and clean off the dirt they picked up along the walk – but, it might not be a hygiene issue that’s causing the excessive licking!
+So, if you're wondering "why do dogs lick their paws?", it could be that they want to groom themselves and clean off the dirt they picked up along their walk – but, it might not be a hygiene issue that’s causing the excessive licking!

 Your pup could be allergic to something in the outdoors, such as grass, particular plants, or pesticides, and they are licking to try and soothe the irritation.
 So, to test if it is something from outside, try washing your dog’s paws as soon as you get back to the house, and see if that reduces their impulse to lick.
-Watch out for other symptoms such as sneezing and watery eyes.
-If you find that your dog is allergic to something in the wild, you can buy antihistamines, which reduce the symptoms of allergies.
+Watch out for other signs such as sneezing and watery eyes.
 You should also keep your own lawn mown and avoid overgrown walking routes.

 But of course, allergies also include foods, cleaning products and ingredients.
 The most common foods that dogs can be allergic to, or have an intolerance to, are beef, chicken, dairy, and grains.
 If your dog does have a food intolerance, they could be licking their paws to soothe themselves.
 They could also be allergic to the floor cleaner you use!
 The best way to figure out what it could be is by trying an elimination diet – just cut out one ingredient at a time and see if your dog’s behavior changes.